a-windisch/Introduction_to_CUDA_WT2016/README.txt

 CUDA_FORTRAN, the executables can be found in the corresponding sub-folders.
-There is also a README file in each subdirectory that explains how the data can be processed to obtain an mp4 movie.
+There is also a README file in each subdirectory that explains how the data can be processed to obtain an mp4 movie using the gnuplot scripts provided in the respective folders.
 ===========================================================
 Lecture iii
 ===========================================================